 Personal Injury Claims

 I tend to concentrate my legal practice on injury claims arising from car wrecks.
 However, every day people sustain serious injuries while at work, through slip and falls, negligence of others or automobile accidents.
 While I want to give you some material to work with on these subjects, I want you to also understand that the law has become a complicated arena.
-Basically, I suggest that when looking for an attorney, you find one that concentrates in that area of the law.
+Basically, I suggest that when looking for an attorney, you find one that concentrates in that area of the law, such as a personal injury lawyer in Louisville Kentucky.
 For example, I try to limit my legal practice to car wrecks and motorcycle accidents.
 However, when I receive a call on other areas of the law (e.g. worker’s compensation), I will provide the caller with the names of attorneys I have met over the years that I trust and practice in that area of the law.
+Call my office if you are looking to get in touch with an experienced Louisville KY personal injury attorney.

 Essentially, fault means negligence.
 Negligence has the following four elements: 1) a legal duty; 2) a breach of that duty; 3) causation, both actual and proximate and; 4) damages resulting from that breach of duty.
 We have to have all four elements to recover on your personal injury claim.
 For example, if we can show that a motorist was texting and caused a car wreck, we should be able to recover the damages resulting from the car wreck because the driver was negligent by texting instead of watching the roadway.
 To use legal terminology, the at-fault driver had a legal duty to keep his vehicle under control, he breached that duty by texting, that breach caused the car wreck which in turn caused the damages (e.g. damage to the car and the injuries to the passengers in the cars).